 PAUL FONTAINE is the Facility Manager of Operations for Lowell National Historical Park.
 Paul has worked with a wide variety of city and community partners in the course of a more than 30-year history with LNHP.
 Paul’s participation in youth programs offered by the YWCA and CTI is among an extensive list of programs and projects in which he is involved.
 He is instrumental in the planning and implementation of extraordinarily successful annual events such as the Lowell Folk Festival, Winterfest and the Southeast Asian Water Festival.
 His commitment to the environment is evidenced by his longstanding work with the Lowell Canal Water Cleaners, the Fish and Wildlife Service, the Bureau of Reclamation, and the Keep Lowell Beautiful Committee.
 Paul lives in Dracut.

-WILLIAM FYFE is the Branch Relationship Manager for Enterprise Bank’s Gorham Street Branch.
+WILLIAM FYFE was the Branch Relationship Manager for Enterprise Bank’s Gorham Street Branch in 2010.
 Bill is a lifelong resident of Lowell and a graduate of Lowell High School and UMass Lowell with a bachelor‘s of science degree in business management.
-He has participated in several Lowell nonprofit organizations, and cultural and civic events.
-Bill currently serves on the Executive Committee of the Lowell Association for the Blind.
-He has assisted coaching track for both Chelmsford and later Lowell High for many years.
+He participated as a volunteer for several Lowell nonprofit organizations, and cultural and civic events.
+Bill served as a member of the Executive Committee of the Lowell Association for the Blind for many years.
+He has assisted coaching track for both Chelmsford and later Lowell High.
 Bill began his career at Enterprise Bank as a Management Trainee.
 Bill is a Lowell resident.